NateSkiles/paa-example/README.md

 - For depth=4+: Credits increase exponentially

 Note that cached searches don't consume credits, so actual usage may be lower.
+Using the `--no-cache` option will force new searches and may use more credits.

 ## How It Works